Subscribe to stay updated

 Apple serves as an example of the most innovative company in the world, a benchmark that every modern start-up looks up to.
 However, before Apple became such a widely successful brand, it faced extreme difficulties.

 The technology and electronics market was a crowded place, with many Asian companies leading the pack (Sony to bring one).
 Apple has turned the tables once Steve Jobs embarked on the journey.
 His vision has been an incredible strategy - he turned customers into die-hard fans and a trend to an absolute must.
-Apple’s products became the synonym for quality and exquisite design, although some players could boast with better products (but lacked the open-minded vision).
+Apple’s products and packaging became the synonym for quality and exquisite design, although some players could boast with better products (but lacked the open-minded vision).

 Lesson Learned: Apple has proved that a forward-thinking vision in rebranding is a recipe for success.

 Lidl - a supermarket chain from Germany - has been mostly associated with cheap prices.
 Yet, trends like bio&organic food and higher self-consciousness of customers has forced out changes.